 The most affordable 1.0-litre MPI model with 75hp is worth considering if you’re on a strict budget and spend most of your time pottering around town.
 It feels pretty slow when you accelerate hard, but it’s relatively smooth and fairly cheap to run.
 Go easy on the accelerator and it’ll return around 45mpg.

-The entry-level 75hp petrol is best avoided if you ever venture near motorways
+The entry-level 75hp petrol is best avoided if you often venture onto the motorway

 Pick a 1.0-litre TSI petrol model if you do a broader mix of town and country driving.
 It’s available with either 95hp or 110hp and both versions feel far perkier than the sluggish 75hp MPI model.
 These turbocharged engines will both return around 55mpg in normal driving conditions.